Domination, fibrations and splitting: Preliminaries

-There are $a_0,\cdots.,a_n$ with $a_n:=a$, $a_0=\emptyset$ such that $a_i\in\dcl(a_{i+1}A)$ for all $i=1,\cdots,n-1$, and $\tp(a_{i+1}/a_iA)$ is semiminimal for all $i=0,\cdots,n-1$.
+There are $a_0,\cdots,a_n$ with $a_n:=a$, $a_0=\emptyset$ such that $a_i\in\dcl(a_{i+1}A)$ for all $i=1,\cdots,n-1$, and $\stp(a_{i+1}/a_iA)$ is semiminimal for all $i=0,\cdots,n-1$.

-This gives rise to a sequence of types and $A$-definable functions with semiminimal fibers where $p_i=\tp(a_i/A)$ and $\bullet$ represents some element in $A$ (so $f_0$ has only one fiber).
+This gives rise to a sequence of types and $A$-definable functions where $p_i=\tp(a_i/A)$ and $\bullet$ represents some element in $A$ (so $f_0$ has only one fiber).
 We call this sequence of types and functions a semiminimal analysis of $p$ and $n$ the length of this semiminimal analysis. \end{fact}

 One of the main questions we ask in this article is the connection between the semi-minimal analysis and the domination-decomposition.
 It is often enough to look at one step of the semi-minimal analysis.
-In general, we will most often consider \emph{fibrations}:

-\begin{definition} Let $p \in S(A)$.
-A definable fibration is an $A$-definable partial map $f$, with domain containing $p$, and such that for any $a \models p$, the type $\tp(a/f(a)A)$ is stationary.
-We will often denote this type by $p_{f(a)}$.